 This post was originally published on A Globe Well Travelled in 2014.
-I’m currently updating some older content with fresh information to keep us inspired while COVID-19 stops us from travelling!
+I’m currently updating some older content with fresh information so that we’re all inspired to continue travelling!

 I’ve visited this amazing city twice and I still can’t get over how much I love it.

 Wellington is positioned next the sea and among jagged hills on the south coast of New Zealand’s north island.
 I’ll admit that I was a tad worried about earthquakes–the city is precariously placed on a major tectonic fault line so it’s kind of prone to tremors.
 But the city’s residents are well aware of this so most of Wellington’s buildings are built to survive the occasional seismic activity.